thoelze1/re-frame-todo-list/README.md

 "The fact that the appearance of the app may change between states is incidental to what is really going on.
 You should only implement a route in an SPA where there is a state of the app which you want the user to be able to return to."

 So really, I definitely don't need routing yet.

+Update 7/11/2023: as shadow-cljs hot reloads my code, it's getting annoying to renavigate to the state I was wanting to currently test.
+I'm operating in the dark, and since reitit has a lot more usage than cljs-ajax, I'm gonna give it a try.

+## HTTP Servers

+Supposedly the asynchronous stuff in aleph is first class and it exposes data from the network as a manifold stream, which makes it play well with websockets.
+A possible alternative to jetty.

+## Structuring backend and frontend

+A web application can suse a different server for each of its services: the frontend, the backend, the database, etc. If we're talking about just frontend and backend, let's think of how code can be structured:

+        1 Server    2 Servers

+1 repo  Works       But why?

+2 repos Nope        Works

 ## Clojure resources
 https://www.clojure-toolbox.com/